mkellsy/homebridge-lutron/README.md

 ## Support

-I offer not support for this plugin, it is published only for personal use.
+I offer no support for this plugin, it is published only for personal use.